Atmosic/connectedhomeip/examples/temperature-measurement-app/atmosic/README.md

-# Atmosic Matter Lock Example Application
+# Atmosic Temp Sensor Example Application

-The Atmosic Lock Example demonstrates how to remotely control a door lock device with one basic bolt.
-It uses buttons to test changing the lock and device states and LEDs to show the state of these changes.
-You can use this example as a reference for creating your own application.
+The Atmosic Temp Sensor Example demonstrates a sensor product that reports temperature.

 The example is based on [Matter](https://github.com/project-chip/connectedhomeip) and Atmosic